2006 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (2) Carolina Hurricanes vs. (4) Buffalo Sabres

 This was the first playoff meeting between these two teams.
-Carolina most recently made it to the Conference Finals in 2002, defeating Toronto in six games, while the Sabres last made it to the Conference Finals in 1999, defeating Toronto in five games.
+Carolina most recently made it to the conference finals in 2002, defeating Toronto in six games, while the Sabres last made it to the conference finals in 1999, defeating Toronto in five games.
 Carolina won three of the four games in this year's four game regular season series.

 The Hurricanes eliminated the Sabres in seven games.
 Sabres goaltender Ryan Miller made 29 saves in game one as Buffalo won 3–2.
 Ray Whitney scored twice in the second period of game two as the Hurricanes evened the series with a 4–3 victory.
 The Sabres scored four times in just over thirteen minutes in game three as they earned a 4–3 win.
 Martin Gerber made 22 saves in a shutout victory for the Hurricanes as they took game four by a score of 4–0.
 Cam Ward replaced Martin Gerber early in the second period of game five as the Hurricanes came back from a two-goal deficit and won the game 4–3 on a power-play goal scored by Cory Stillman at 8:46 of the first overtime period.
 Daniel Briere forced a seventh game in this series with his game-winning goal at 4:22 of the first overtime as Buffalo won game six 2–1.
-Hurricanes forward Rod Brind'Amour capitalised on a delay of game penalty to Brian Campbell at 11:22 of the third period in game seven as Carolina advanced to the Stanley Cup Finals with a 4–2 victory.
+Hurricanes forward Rod Brind'Amour capitalised on a delay of game penalty to Brian Campbell to score the game-winning goal at 11:22 of the third period in game seven as Carolina advanced to the Stanley Cup Finals with a 4–2 victory.
+Game 7 marked the most recent time the Hurricanes won a game in the Conference Finals until 2025, as they were swept out of the conference finals in 2009, 2019, and 2023.
+Game 7 also marked the last time the Buffalo Sabres played under the black and red colours before returning to the blue and yellow as its main colours with a completely new logo.